Architecture

 Notes

-- commonplace-architecture — the commonplace repo structure: kb/, scripts/, and how they compose
+- commonplace-architecture — the commonplace repo structure: KB collections, packaged runtime, shipped skills, and operational surfaces

 - 006-two-tree-installation-layout — how commonplace installs into projects: two-tree layout, copy-vs-reference boundary, design rationale